Geometry of Gaussian free field sign clusters and random interlacements: Introduction

 Section \ref{secdecoup} is devoted to the proof of Theorem \ref{decoup}, which contains the decoupling inequalities.
 While the free field can readily be dispensed with by adapting results of \cite{MR3325312}, the interlacements are more difficult to deal with.
 We apply the soft local times technique from \cite{MR3420516}.
 All the work lies in controlling a corresponding error term, see Lemma \ref{boundonsoftlocaltimes}.
 The regularity estimates for hitting probabilities needed in this context, see the proof of Lemma \ref{beforedecoupRI}, rely on Harnack's inequality, see Lemma \ref{Lemmaharnack} for a tailored version.

-Section \ref{S:renorm} introduces the renormalization scheme needed to put together the ingredients of the proof.
+Section \ref{S:renorm} introduces the renormalization scheme needed to put together the ingredients of the proof, which uses the decoupling inequalities of Theorem \ref{decoup}.
 The important Definition \ref{defgood} of good vertices appears at the end of that section, and Lemma \ref{whygood} collects the features of good long paths, which are later relied upon.
 The good properties appearing in this context are expressed in terms of (an extension of) the coupling from Corollary \ref{phiisagff}.